Forrest Galante: Expeditions

 In his search for unique wildlife, Galante has visited over 60 countries.

 During filming for Extinct or Alive in 2018, a camera trap caught apparent footage of a Zanzibar leopard on Unguja Island.
 The animal appeared smaller than specimens from the mainland, and seemed to have smaller, more solid spots than normally seen on African leopards.
 Further investigations are planned to confirm whether or not this is a Zanzibar leopard, and whether a viable population still exists.

 While shooting footage for season two on the remote Galápagos Islands in February 2019, biologist Washington Tapia-Aguilera, four Ecuadorian park rangers, and Galante's team discovered a single female Fernandina Island Galápagos tortoise, which had been presumed extinct since 1906.
 Trace evidence found on the expedition indicated that more individuals likely exist in the wild, and new searches were being planned to find a male Fernandina Tortoise that could potentially save the species.
 Galante and his team claimed the discovery, but this has been disputed by Tapia-Aguilera.

 Criticism

 Galante has been accused of claiming credit for discoveries previously made by scientists, and has been derided as a "parachute scientist", a practice described as "colonial" and exploitative of scientists in developing countries.

 Galante's claim to have rediscovered the Fernandina Island tortoise in 2019 was disputed by Washington Tapia-Aguilera, a biologist at the Galapagos Conservancy and director of the Giant Tortoise Restoration Initiative.
 Tapia-Aguilera said that he actually decided where to look for the tortoise, and that "Ecuadorian park ranger Jeffreys Málaga was the one that knew the land, tracked the tortoise, and ultimately made the discovery before calling over the rest of the team."

 His claim of rediscovering the Rio Apaporis caiman was also contradicted by a Journal of Herpetology article written by Sergio A. Balaguera-Reina, a biologist at the Universidad de Ibagué and Texas Tech University.

-Personal life

-Galante married science teacher Jessica Evans in 2015.